Tunisia President Hails Vote Set To Bolster Power Grab - UrduPoint

 For some Tunisians, his moves sparked fears of a return to autocracy, but they were welcomed by others, fed up with high inflation and unemployment, political corruption and a system they felt had brought few improvements.

-There had been little doubt the "Yes" campaign would win, and an exit poll suggested that votes cast were overwhelmingly in favour.
+There had been little doubt the "Yes" campaign would prevail, a forecast reflected in the exit poll.

 Most of Saied's rivals called for a boycott, and while turnout was low, it was higher than the single figures many had expected -- at least 27.5 percent, according to ISIE, the electoral board.